HawiCaesar/expense-tracker-api/README.md

 ### Pre requisites

-- Install nodejs, postgresql, sequelize-cli if not installed.
+- Install (if not installed)
+  - nodejs
+  - postgresql
+  - sequelize-cli (install this globally)

 ### Installation